lucidchain/docs/docs/Features/Synchronizating a service chain/Synchronizating a service chain.md

 <div align="center">
 ![Features modal](./../../../static/img/mysc/featuresModal.png)
-**Figure 1:** *Lucid Chain available features modal.*
+**Figure 1:** *Lucid chain available features modal.*
 </div>

 ## Chain synchronization

 You will be redirected to synchronization page.
 You will be asked about choosing your service chain type.
-This will make Lucid Chain export your current chain and showing it to you.
+This will make Lucid chain export your current chain and showing it to you.
 You will be able to see your current chain represented in a mermaid grpah.

 <div align="center">
 ![Chain type modal](./../../../static/img/mysc/chainTypeModal.png)